PyForTool

 pyfortool.util.tofortran ( doc)

-:return: a string representing the FORTRAN source code
+FORTRAN source code string.

-Definition at line 232 of file util.py.
+Definition at line 269 of file util.py.

 ◆ tostring()